HuasoFoundries/backbone_es6/README.md

 ```

 ## Can I use classes?

 Nope.
 The inner working of Backbone entities and the way they extend is kept as-is.
 This project is only a POC to do imports and tree shaking.
 No more, no less.

+## Documentation

+As this library is meant to be a full drop-in replacement of Backbone.js, the same [docs](http://backbonejs.org/) apply.